Water supply and sanitation in the Wellington Region: Wellington city

 In a comment about the asset management challenges for the three waters nationwide in February 2020, Water New Zealand’s Technical Manager, Noel Roberts said that problems with wastewater assets in Wellington are not unique to the capital city.
 He noted that each household in Wellington currently pays $459 a year on wastewater but this is below the national average of $492 per year.
 Spending on wastewater in Wellington has lagged behind investment in drinking water, particularly with the city’s recent focus on improving resilience.

 Wellington city councillors commented at about the same time that the city was already spending a third of its annual budget on water systems.
 Councillor Sean Rush said that prioritisation of expenditure had to change from age-based replacement to where the consequences of failure would be the worst.

-Long term estimates prepared in 2020 for the water infrastructure in Lower Hutt indicated that expenditure of $1.3 billion is required over 30 years to deal with ageing infrastructure.
-Porirua city may require investment of $1.8 billion over the same period.

 In May 2021, the Wellington City Council approved a 10 year plan that included expenditure of $2.7 billion on water pipe maintenance and upgrades in Wellington city, and an additional $147 to $208 million for plant upgrades at the Moa Point wastewater treatment plant.

 In June 2021, a report released by Wellington Water gave estimates for investments in water infrastructure that could be required to meet forecast population growth to 2050.
 The report indicated that total new investment for growth could reach $3.6 billion.
 The estimated cost of upgrade per new dwelling varied widely across the region, from $70,000 to $520,000.

+Lower Hutt

+Long term estimates prepared in 2020 for the water infrastructure in Lower Hutt indicated that expenditure of $1.3 billion was required over 30 years to deal with ageing infrastructure.
+By 2024, Hutt City Council had allocated $1.6 billion in its ten year plan, and was planning a 16.9% rates increase to fund the investment in three waters infrastructure.
+A report to the council identified 23 major risks associated with the poor condition of assets, the growing backlog of renewals, the risks to water supply security and safety caused by leaks, and the risks of overflows of wastewater caused by deterioration in pipelines.

+Porirua

+In 2021, it was forecast that Porirua city may require investment of $1.8 billion over 30 years.